-16.(1) There shall be a Code of Conduct prescribed under this Act in regard to the professional conduct of and provision of legal services by Authorised Persons.

-(2) The Code of Conduct referred to in subsection (1) shall be prescribed by the Chief Justice with the concurrence of the LSRA and Law Council.
-The Code of Conduct may be amended by the Chief Justice with the concurrence of the LSRA and Law Council.

-(3) The Chief Justice with the concurrence of the LSRA and after consultation with the Law Council may prescribe such other Codes or Rules governing or providing for-

-- (a) compensation arrangements;
+- 16.(1) There shall be a Code of Conduct prescribed under this Act in regard to the professional conduct of and provision of legal services by Authorised Persons. - (2) The Code of Conduct referred to in subsection (1) shall be prescribed by the Chief Justice with the concurrence of the LSRA and Law Council.
+The Code of Conduct may be amended by the Chief Justice with the concurrence of the LSRA and Law Council. - (3) The Chief Justice with the concurrence of the LSRA and after consultation with the Law Council may prescribe such other Codes governing or providing for- - (a) compensation arrangements;

-- (b) disciplinary arrangements;

-- (c) discipline rules;

-- (d) qualification rules;

-- (e) the provision of on-site as well as off-site powers of the LSRA to review the effectiveness of the systems of control to prevent, detect and report money laundering, terrorist financing and proliferation financing; and

-- (f) any other matters relating to the conduct of persons to whom the Supreme Court Act applies.

-(3A) The LSRA with the concurrence of the Chief Justice and after consultation with the Law Council may make such Rules governing or providing for the-
+- (b) investigation of complaints; - (c) disciplinary arrangements; - (d) discipline rules; - (e) practice rules; - (f) qualification rules; - (g) the provision of on-site as well as off-site powers of the LSRA to review the effectiveness of the systems of control to prevent, detect and report money-laundering and terrorist financing; and - (h) such other matters provided for in section 15. - (4) Authorised Persons must comply with the Code of Conduct and such other Codes at all times. - (5) Any breach of the Code of Conduct or other Codes shall be actionable as provided for under the Code of Conduct or such discipline rules made under this Act. - (6) A Code prescribed under subsection (3) may be amended by the Chief Justice with the concurrence of the LSRA and after consultation with the Law Council.